Home » Blog » Geotextile Fabric: The Heavy-Duty Solution for Weed Management

 Will Non-Woven Geotextile Stop Weeds?

-• Weed suppression: The dense, felt-like structure blocks sunlight and limits weed germination, especially for common shallow-root weeds.
+Non-woven Geotextile fabric can effectively suppress weeds when applied correctly.
+Its dense, felt-like structure reduces sunlight penetration and limits weed germination, especially for shallow-root species.

-Does Geotextile Fabric Let Water Through While Still Controlling Weeds?
+Does Geotextile Fabric Let Water Through While Controlling Weeds?

 Get Free Sample